Cup-Of-JavaScript/javascript-aws/overview.md

 - 300 Edge locations

 - The cloud is spongy!
 Some things take awhile to propogate/activate.
+- Avoid using the root account as your "goto" account

 # Videos
 - [AWS Foundations: Getting Started with the AWS Cloud Essentials 66min](https://app.pluralsight.com/course-player?clipId=d9197e74-8d70-45c2-a951-0ad7845e3daa)